 Defining Firearms in the State of California

 California uses a broad definition of firearms.
-According to PC 16520, firearms are devices meant to be weapons with a barrel that expels projectiles using explosions or other kinds of combustion.
+According to California Penal Code Section 16520: Definition of Firearm, firearms are potentially destructive devices meant to be weapons with a barrel that expels projectiles using explosions or other forms of combustion.

 There are many examples of firearms.
-When people think of these weapons, they often imagine:
+When people think of these weapons, some examples of firearms include:

 - Revolvers